 NFL Films Producer and avid film watcher Greg Cosell has the luxury of calling NFL coaches to ask questions about plays, and he does so regularly.
 If a guy who has watched film for 31 years five days a week has moments with more questions than answers after watching film, then you’re in good company.

 6. Take notes: Whether it’s a laptop, an iPad, a spiral bound notebook, or to-go napkins from the barbeque joint down the street, take notes.
 Organize those notes into sections for questions, a place to diagram plays, and an area to describe examples of good technique.
 You can always use the glossary from the Rookie Scouting Portfolios.
-I break down in detail what I’m use to evaluate skill position prospects.
+I break down in detail what I’m using to evaluate skill position prospects.

 In lieu of the RSP, here are some very basic, common sense things that you should be watching to learn more about technique: